 The Vice-President shall deputise for the President as required.
 Also, should the President cease to hold office for whatever reason, the Vice-President shall act as President until a new President is appointed.

 The President is elected by the General Assembly one year prior to taking office.
 The President will become a member of the Executive Board for four years each year representing the time between two yearly General Assemblies: one as President-Elect (Vice-President), two as President and as Chair of the Executive Board, and one as Immediate Past-President (Vice-President).
-No immediate re-election of the President of the Association is allowed.
+One immediate re-election of the President of the Association is allowed effectively extending the person’s time in the office by additional two years.

+The Vice-President position is thus assumed by Presidents Elect and/or Past Presidents.
+Should neither of the two functions be filled, the General Assembly elects for such period Vice-President from among members of the Executive Board.

 Only full members may nominate candidates.
 Nominations shall be received by the Director of the Secretariat at least two weeks before the General Assembly.
 The nomination requires support of two different full members other than that to which a candidate belongs.

-The voting procedure for the election of the President/Vice-President will be as follows: (i) candidates are elected with an absolute majority (i.e. half of the valid votes plus at least one) after a confidential vote (secret ballot).
+The voting procedure for the election of the President will be as follows: (i) candidates are elected with an absolute majority (i.e. half of the valid votes plus at least one) after a confidential vote (secret ballot).
 Should there be only one candidate, the person chairing the meeting proposes to accept the candidate by acclamation; (ii) if any candidate does not receive more than half of the votes on the first count, there shall be a second ballot with the two candidates that received highest number of votes on the first count.
 In case of a tie between two candidates the full member to which the person chairing the meeting belongs has a casting vote.

 10.4.
 One member of the Executive Board will serve as Treasurer.
 The Treasurer will be responsible for the monitoring of the Association’s accounts and their presentation at the annual General Assembly meetings.

-The Treasurer shall be designated from among the Executive Board members by secret ballot.
+The Treasurer shall be designated by the Executive Board from among the Executive Board members by secret ballot.
 The President shall have a deliberative and casting vote.

 10.5.
 The Executive Board shall meet at least once a year and each time, when necessary, it shall be convened by the President of the Association.